Attack of the clones: Sperm-stealing Prussian carp threaten to overwhelm Alberta waterways

 Government officials have made a concerted effort to encourage recreational fishing of Prussian carp, but populations continue to proliferate.

 The fish are voracious plant eaters and their presence can deplete resources, causing native species to fight for food and space.

-There is also concerns around "reproductive interference" with native species, said Poesch.
+There are also concerns around "reproductive interference" with native species, Poesch said.

 "They're taking the sperm from another species, and so that sperm is not going to fertilize their own eggs, so they're really taking advantage of this unique reproductive system," he said.

 "They're here, they're having negative impacts, and they could actually overwhelm the system."

 The hardy specimens spawn in huge numbers and can live up to 10 years.

 How the fish, native to eastern Europe and parts of Asia, came to Alberta remains a mystery, but Poesch believes the fish may have been released by unwitting pet owners from backyard ponds.

 Currently, there are no established eradication efforts in place for Prussian carp in Alberta other than recreational fishing and capture, and many conservationists fear this won't be enough to eradicate them.

 "Goldfish are found throughout the province and people do release them.
 And we think that's how this little guy got in here and now they're really starting to take over," said Poesch.